The brand-new 18th edition of Kurzban's Immigration Law Sourcebook is now shipping.Order Now

 How can I access the administrative databases on Fastcase Premium?

-Authority Check includes a feature called the Bad Law Bot, which uses language-processing algorithms to identify negative signal information in the citations to a case in later citing cases.
+Authority Check uses language-processing algorithms to identify negative signal information in the citations to a case in later citing cases.
+If Authority Check has found negative signal information about your case, the flag icon above the text of the case will be solid red in color.

-Please note that neither Fastcase nor AILA holds Authority Check to be a complete replacement for Shepard's (which is a trademark of Reed Elsevier Properties Inc.) or KeyCite (which is a trademark of West Publishing Corporation).
+Please note that Authority Check does not run on administrative decisions, and that neither Fastcase nor AILA holds Authority Check to be a complete replacement for Shepard’s (which is a trademark of RELX) or KeyCite (which is a trademark of West Publishing Corporation).

 Where should I turn if I have questions about Fastcase Premium?